juletx/corpus-linguistics/assignments/hyperpartisan/README.md

 ## 3. Analyze the results

 Having the log-odd ratios, extract the most relevant 50 words in hyperpartisan and non-hyperpartisan documents.
-Analyze these words, and write a small document with your ndings.
+Analyze these words, and write a small document with your findings.
 Is there any interesting word on some set?
 Can you draw some conclusions regarding hyperpartisan text with respect to non-hyperpartisan ones?
 If you also computed the log-odd ratios for bigrams, repeat the analysis using bigrams.

+### Words

+There are many differences betweeen the 50 most relevant words of hyperpartisan and non-hyperpartisan news.
+Here are the main findings of each class.

+Words of hyperpartisan articles:

+- Hyperpartisan articles contain words ending in -ist/-ism/-ity(anarchist, anarchism, globalist, globalists, individualist, anarchists, zionists, vulgarity, profanity).
+These do not appear in non-hyperpartisan words.

+- Other hyperpartisan words that describe people (slager, teabagger, shep, lgbtq, courteous).
+Similar terms do not appear in non-hyperpartisan words.

+- Bad words in hyperpartisan articles (fucking, trolling, fuck, fck).
+There are no bad words in non-hyperpartisan.

+- News sites or webs in hyperpartisan articles (wonkette, realclearpolitics, newsbusters, vox, gofundme, newsmax, foxnewscom).
+This suggest that these news sites are commonly associated with hyperpartisan news.
+Most correspond to news agencies in the US.
+No news agencies appear in non-hyperpartisan words.

+- Other organizations in hyperpartisan news (usmc (United States Marine Corps), splc (Southern Poverty Law Center), emmys).
+They are US organizations.

+- People in hyperpartisan articles (oreilly, kilmeade, chomsky, cavuto, grahamcassidy, omalley, madsen, beyoncé, willard, odonell, kliff, machado, watters, susteren).
+They correspond to politicians, journalists and famous people.

+Words of non-hyperpartisan articles:

+- Demonyms in non-hyperpartisan articles (subsaharan, nigerians, thai, israelpalestinian, nigerian).
+They correspond to people from other countries.
+No demonyms appear in hyperpartisan words.

+- Places in non-hyperpartisan articles (bangkok, myanmar, rakhine, nigeria, thailand, tribune, kyoto, lima).
+Many places appear in non-hyperpartsan words, none in hyperpartisan words.
+They correspond to other countries and cities.

+- People in non-hyperpartisan articles (straus, zuma, newsom, hun, schwarzenegger, hu (Hu Jintao)).
+They correspond to politicians and famous people.

+- Organizations in non-hyperpartisan articles (treasuries, boko, haram, tic, utaustin (The University of Texas at Austin), anc (African National Congress, pri (Partido Revolucionario Institucional), nld (National League for Democracy)).
+Unlike hyperpartisan organizations, many organizations are from other countries different from the US.

+- There are many economics terms in non-hyperpartisan articles (renminbi, yen, rebalance, cfr, depreciation, exporters, aggregator, outflow).
+Some correspond to currencies and other to actions or people.

+### Bigrams

+There are many differences betweeen the 50 most relevant bigrams of hyperpartisan and non-hyperpartisan news.
+Here are the main findings of each class.

+Bigrams of hyperpartisan articles:

+- More negative words than on non-hyperpartisan news (threats violence, hate group, divestment sanctions, overdose deaths, illegal alien)

+- People (obama, trump, bill oreilly, romney, darren wilson, mr comey, van susteren).
+They correspond to politicians or famous people

+- Media related terms (media research, independent journalism, media matters, corporate media, associate editor)

+- Politics related terms (trump obama, legislature, obamacare, america health, basic income, ruling class)

+Bigrams of non-hyperpartisan articles:

+- Demonyms in non-hyperpartisan articles (southeast asian, african).

+- Places in non-hyperpartisan news (texas, us, china, southeast asia, travis county, austin).
+Some places are repeated a lot in different bigrams: china, us and texas are the most repeated ones.

+- Many economics related bigrams also appear a lot (emerging economies, exchange rate, emerging markets, direct investment, private investors...).

+- Organizations (boko haram, international institutions, china gorvernment...)

+- People are also mentioned (dan patrick, jacob zuma, suu kyi, president jacob, david dewhurst)